-Craig received his degree in Applied Mathematics, Engineering and Physics (AMEP) from University of Wisconsin – Madison and has an MS in Mechanical Engineering from Stanford and a MBA from Duke University.
-Craig worked in various areas of aerospace engineering and now does consulting for start-up companies.
+Craig received his BS in Applied Mathematics, Engineering, and Physics (AMEP) from the University of Wisconsin – Madison, his MS in Mechanical Engineering from Stanford University, and his MBA from Duke University.
+Craig worked in aerospace, engineering consulting, and medical technology.
+He now consults to high technology companies.

 Dr. Rock Mackie, a professor emeritus of medical physics at the University of Wisconsin-Madison.
 Dr. Mackie’s career has been focused on planning and delivery of radiation therapy to cancer patients.
 His group developed the 3-D treatment planning system that became the Philips Pinnacle treatment planning system, the most widely used radiation therapy treatment planning system in the world.
 His group was also the developer of tomotherapy, which is the marriage of a linac and a CT scanner.

 Dr. Katerina Moloni received her Ph.D. in Condensed Matter Physics from the University of Minnesota in 1995.
 After completing postdoctoral appointments at Purdue University and UW-Madison she joined nPoint in 1999 as a senior scientist.
 She has overseen nPoint’s transition to new global markets for nanopositioning technology, and is currently responsible for product development. nPoint is a division of Motion Solutions.

 Dr. Piefer received Bachelor’s degrees in Physics and Electrical and Computer Engineering from the University of Wisconsin – Madison before entering graduate school in the Nuclear Engineering program.
 In graduate school, he studied nuclear fusion under Dr. Gerald Kulcinski earning his Ph.D. in 2006.
 He is the founder and CEO of SHINE Medical Technologies a leader in safe, clean, affordable production of medical tracers and cancer treatment elements.